Pneumothorax Clinical Signs and TMC CSE Exam Tips Vector

 5. Hyperresonance on Percussion

-Percussion of the chest wall can provide further clues to the presence of a pneumothorax.
-Because air in the pleural space increases lung field resonance, tapping over the affected area will produce a hyperresonant (hollow or drum-like) sound.
-This contrasts with the dull percussion noted in conditions like pneumonia or pleural effusion.
+Percussion of the chest wall can provide additional diagnostic clues.
+Because air in the pleural space increases resonance, percussion over the affected lung field produces a hyperresonant or drum-like sound.
+This finding helps distinguish pneumothorax from other conditions such as pneumonia or pleural effusion, which typically produce dull percussion notes.

 6. Changes in Mechanical Ventilation Parameters